The Devil’s Beeftub: South-East-Scotland

 Tip: Take it easy on this stretch as it can get busy.
 Expect to see plenty of cyclists on the route as Innerleithen and Peebles are extremely popular with mountain bikers.
 Use your hand signals to communicate upcoming hazards to other riders.
 Stop for a break in Peebles if you can.
 It’s a good spot to chat to other motorbiker groups.

 - Peebles – Biggar

 Tip: Get good use of your mirrors on the way to Biggar.
 There are some serious twisties and plenty of traffic to navigate.
 If you’re riding in a group, make sure you know what to do if you end up losing each other.
-Look beyond the rider in front of you at the road ahead to assess the what’s coming and any hazards then you will be able to anticipate what the rider in front will react to.
-In any case be mindful not to get too close to the bike in front of you so you can stop without colliding in an emergency.
+Look beyond the rider in front of you at the road ahead to assess what’s coming or any hazards, then you’ll be able to anticipate what the rider in front will react to.
+In any case, be mindful not to get too close to the bike in front of you so you can stop without colliding in an emergency.